waughsh/waughsh.github.io/_posts/2015-12-13-quick-understanding-of-stochastic-grad-descent.md

 I recommend reading the "probabilistic interpretation" of the $J(\theta)$ cost function, where you actually derive the cost function, instead of "defining" it.
 To quickly get to the point of SGD, we can see that cost function is:

 <div> $$ J(\theta) = 1/2 * \displaystyle\sum_{i=1}^{m} (h_\theta(x^(i)) − y^(i))^2 $$ </div>

+As Andrew Ng has already worked out (we skip this part) for the a single training example $ (x, y) $, when we differentiate the actual $J(\theta)$, we can bring the differentiation sign into the summation, and differentiate each term individually, so eventually, we get: